thomassuedbroecker/vue-simple-webapp/README.md

 ![](images/simple-webapp-01.png)

-The application can be run locally and in a container, where an Nginx is used as the webserver.
+The application can be run locally as native vue application and in a container, where an Nginx is used as the webserver for the Vue.js webapplication.
 You can also deploy the application to `IBM Cloud Code Engine`.

 The application is also prepared to be integrated with `IBM Cloud Watson Assistant` as a chat bot.